 What happens if my package falls outside the dimensions / weight?

-In some cases it may happen that your package cannot be processed automatically due to the shape of your package.
-Therefore always check the conditions of the carrier carefully.
+In some cases it may happen that your package cannot be processed automatically due to the shape of your package and may even be returned to you without a delivery attempt.

 How is the surcharge calculated?

 A surcharge is always charged by a carrier after it has been processed.
 Only when the package arrives at the sorting center can it be measured and a decision made over whether the package can be automatically processed over the belt or not.
 These costs are calculated afterwards and as a result you will find the surcharges later on your biweekly invoice.